dspears/YoutubeSearch/README.md

 I implemented three services:

 - GoogleApi:  responsible for interfacing to YouTube Data API via Google's gapi.
 - YoutubeSearch:  performs keyword searches in sort order.
+Depends on GoogleApi.
 - YoutubeStatistics:  collects stats on a set of videos.
+Depends on GoogleApi.

-I chose to have YoutubeSearch depend on YoutubeStatistics so that results from the search api have the stats baked in.
+I also decided to have YoutubeSearch depend on YoutubeStatistics so that results from the search api have the stats baked in.
 Alternatively this dependency could have been removed and the SearchPageComponent could have called the YoutubeStatistics service to get the stats.